gfteix/my-aws-cdk-project/README.md

 - [x] Github Actions to deploy applications to AWS
 - [x] Github Actions to run unit and lint tests for each committed commit
 - [x] Improve deployment pipeline:
     - Merge into Dev Branch -> Deploy into Dev env
     - Merge into main branch -> Deploy to production environment
     - Requires approval to deploy to product
 - [x] API Gateway
 - [] Samples to run locally
-- [] unitary tests
+- [] Unit tests
-- [] Update deployment action to use OIDC instead of simple secrets
+- [] Update deployment action to use OIDC instead of plain secrets